MaxSvargal/syncstray/README.md

 SyncStray
 =========

-Desktop utility for sync all of your music from vk.com to your computer.
+Desktop utility to synchronize your music from vk.com with your computer.

 Program written on CoffeeScript (JavaScript) with [node-webkit](https://github.com/rogerwang/node-webkit) and available for all popular platforms (Windows, OS X, Linux x64 and x32).
 Project based on [node-vk-music-sync](https://github.com/MaxSvargal/node-vk-music-sync) as evolution throught of this console utility.